Former Auburn lawyer and DA candidate denies sexual assault charges

 Hancock County Assistant District Attorney Heather Staples said Tuesday, "It's a definite trial."

-The case was transferred to Hancock County due to an apparent conflict of interest because Carey had run for DA of Oxford County.
+The case was transferred to the Hancock County District Attorney's Office due to an apparent conflict of interest because Carey had run for DA of Oxford County, but the case continues to be prosecuted in Oxford County Superior Court.

 The August indictment against Carey states that he attempted to force the woman who lived in his home into a sex act by grabbing her hair and pulling her face toward his crotch.